 Phrasing, in short, is the way something starts, progresses (takes time) and ends.
-This can be applied to movement, to sentences and strings of word, and of course also to sound or musical phrases.
+This can be applied to movement, to sentences and strings of words, and of course also to sound or musical phrases.
 It can also be applied to all visual disciplines, especially if they are time-based (like video).
-But also in pictures, installation art and architecture, the tractectories of certain lines and objects can be read and manipulated in terms of phrasing.
+But also in static pictures, installation art and architecture, the arrangement of the visual objects (e.g.: in strong lines or scattered lines, lines with sudden breaks, etc.) can be read and manipulated in terms of phrasing.

 Phrasing includes timing (when does it start, in relation to other things that are happening / when does it end), and it includes the dynamic of the expressive material: How does it start (e.g. explosive, hesitant, slowly appearing, etc.) how does it ‘take its time’ and how does it end (e.g. slowly disintegrating, abrupt ending, fading out, etc.).

 When working with different performance disciplines, phrasing seems to be an excellent way to stay connected and build performance together, even in those moments when the various performance languages parallel operating on stage are so manifold that a ‘helicopter view’ of what is happening is not possible anymore for the single performer.

 Focussing on phrasing means that a performer can place his material in relation to other people’s material and make meaningful connections to it, without necessarily understanding the content of it.